carlhuda/janus/README.md

 $ echo 'color molokai' >> ~/.gvimrc.after
 ```

-If you want to add additional Vim plugins you can do so by adding a new
+If you want to add additional Vim plug-ins you can do so by adding a new
 submodule in the Vimius repository inside the `vimius/vim/custom` like so:

 ```bash